The Double Refuge 🇲🇽 Señor Locke

 Vibrations & Auras

 As in most good horror stories, Fuentes’ scenario works by insidious degrees.
 Despite the increments and obscurities, there are two main signposts along the way.
 First, there is the occult power of Consuela over her niece, whose name Aura initiates the notion of one self projecting forces or vibrations, in this case with the aim to control and possess.
 Emanations and possessions are central to the second signpost: Consuela’s power over life and death.
 Consuela’s occult control over Aura allows her to take control of Felipe, which allows her to incarnate her deceased husband, General Llorente, in Felipe’s body.
 This isn’t only an extraordinary case of one self jumping into another, as Consuela seems to do.
-It’s also a case of bringing the general’s self back from the dead and putting it into the body of Felipe, thereby transcending the fundamental rules of existence and non-existence.
+It’s also a case of bringing the general’s self back from the dead and putting it into the body of Felipe, thereby transcending the physical rules of existence and non-existence.
 Consuela takes control of what might be seen as the ultimate superstructure of the supernatural: the gap between life and death.
 While in Macbeth Shakespeare talks about the impossibility of jumping the world to come, Consuela takes the general’s world that came and superimposes it onto the world that is.

 Fuentes operates much like Poe in his use of a realistic context into which enters a weird and disturbing scenario.
-He also operates like Latin American magic realists such as Marquez, and like the more recent magic realism in Salman Rushdie — most notably in the political horror stories of Shame and The Satanic Verses, which I look at in The Poet & the Three Weird Sisters and Flight of Angels, both Salman Rushdie: The Fiction of Doubt.
+He also operates like Latin American magic realists such as Marquez, and like the more recent magic realism in Salman Rushdie — most notably in Shame and The Satanic Verses (I look at these in The Poet & the Three Weird Sisters and Flight of Angels).
 The link to Shame is most clear, given that it also begins in a claustrophobic world of gothic horrors and occult female powers.
-Here, however, I’d like to make a point which spans centuries, bringing in two authors who are by and large realistic but who also deal with notions of the occult and the supernatural: Dickens and Shakespeare.

 By comparing Fuentes’ take on the supernatural with that of Dickens and Shakespeare we can see how unnerving, uncompromising, and anachronistic Fuentes’ tale is — and why it so powerfully indicts those who are obsessed with the imaginary past.
 Fuentes doesn’t directly discuss philosophy, history, or politics; instead, he drives his readers emotionally into a world without logic, and lets the setting and interactions make his point.
 This contrasts with the approaches taken by Shakespeare and Dickens, who confront the problems of society and philosophy more directly, largely because they have to, since their intellectual worlds haven’t already decided that the most likely epistemological and metaphysical answers lie in the direction of science and empiricism, a direction long established by the time Fuentes writes Aura in 1962.
 While Shakespeare and Dickens take us away from supernaturalism toward a Modern sensibility, one that we recognize historically in terms of intellectual history, Fuentes takes us backwards into a negative and coercive supernaturalism we left behind.
 Implicitly, he uses the coercion of Consuela to indict a way of thinking that is ultra-conservative, hierarchical, religion-obsessed, and coercive in its willingness to take over the minds — and even the bodies — of others.